Embodiment

 There are things things that resonate at a body level, things that resonate at a heart level and things that resonate on a mind level.
 It is good to get in touch with these things and to get some clarity on which is which.

-Things that resonate at a body level, like music, physical wellbeing and surrounding environment will partially shape your thoughts and experience.
-If you are stood in a beautiful landscape your experience will feel different to if you are standing somewhere stressful, like a noisy city street corner.
+Things that resonate at a body level, like music, physical wellbeing and your surrounding environment will partially shape your thoughts and experience.
+If you are stood in a beautiful landscape your experience will appear differently to if you are standing somewhere stressful, like a noisy city street corner.
 It is worth being aware of this as it will shape your perceptions of the world.
 You could be thinking about the same idea and attach completely different valence to it if you are in a pleasant situation compared to if you are in an unpleasant environment.

 The mind’s resonance is more like a fleeting moment of inspiration.
 It’s the moment where you recognise something important.
 Like seeing an on-point meme that you can relate to and smiling to yourself.
 If you want to be creative, letting your mind wander until you hit on a moment of resonance is really useful.